Drag vs Front: the same collaborative inbox, in Gmail, without the seat minimums

 How much cheaper is Drag than Front?

 Substantially.
 Drag is $12 to $24 a seat with AI included from $18.
-Front runs $25 (single-channel Starter, capped at 10 seats) to $105, with a 2-seat minimum and AI add-ons that stack.
+Front runs $25 (single-channel Starter, capped at 10 seats) to $105, with AI add-ons that stack.
 For a 15-person team the all-in difference runs into thousands a year.

 Does Front have a seat minimum?

-Yes, a 2-seat minimum, and its Starter plan is capped at 10 seats and a single channel.
+Front’s older plan structure had an explicit 2-seat minimum; today its pricing page does not state one prominently.
+What is current: the Starter plan is capped at 10 seats and a single channel.
 Drag has no seat minimum, so you pay only for the seats you use.

 Can my team use Drag inside Gmail instead of a separate app?